 We have reviewed and aligned our governance arrangements with the Code of Good Governance for Scotland's Colleges.
-We currently have 18 Board members (67% male: 33% female).
-The full Board of Directors met at least five times during 2019-20 and each of its Committees had a minimum of three scheduled meetings.
-The Committees are: Chairs, Audit, Learning & Teaching, Planning & Resource and Remuneration.
+We currently have 22 Board members (73% male: 27% female).
+The full Board of Directors met at least five times by Zoom during 2020-21 and each of its committees had a minimum of three scheduled meetings.
+The committees are: Chairs, Audit, Learning & Teaching, Planning & Resource and Remuneration.
 The Board undertook an annual evaluation process, including Board and Sub-Committee self-evaluations.

-During 2019-20 the financial strategy for Newbattle Abbey College focused on financial security, with 31% of college income provided by the Scottish Funding Council (SFC) for the development and delivery of the curriculum.
-The college received capital funding (£762,000) from the SFC as a contribution to backlog and lifecycle maintenance work in the building.
-SFC have confirmed there will be additional funding in 2020-21 to meet further essential maintenance.
-The college Trustees also committed funding for 2019-20 to upgrade the residency.
+During 2020-21 the financial strategy for Newbattle Abbey College continued to focus on financial security, given the major impact of the Coronavirus on all aspects of college activity.
+58% of college income was provided by the Scottish Funding Council (SFC) for the development and delivery of the curriculum.
+The college received capital funding (£1,383,000 for 2020-21, although only £341,497 is actually in accounts due to Covid related delays) from the SFC as a contribution to backlog and lifecycle maintenance work in the building.
+This also enabled the college to undertake a major digital development programme SFC have confirmed that the college will receive an additional £90K for capital funding in 2021-22 to meet further essential maintenance.
+Funding from the college Trustees enabled completion of the upgrade to the residency started in the previous year.

-Diversification of income to strengthen financial stability was a key objective for 2019-20.
-This involved the development of the college's commercial activities, which include conference and training, and a Business Park, which houses 40 SMEs.
+Dealing with the financial impact of the pandemic and college lockdowns proved a major priority in 2020-21.
+All commercial activity, apart from the Business Park, ended in February 2020.
 The partnership with OSCARS International, which had provided 19% of the college's income in 2017-18, ended.
 A new contract was signed with another language school, International House, during 2018-19.
-Some income was received in summer 2019, however, as a result of the Coronavirus pandemic, from February 2020, all business was cancelled.
-Due to restrictions in travel and the closure of the college during lockdown, it was mutually agreed between International House and the college there would be no business in summer 2020 and no minimum guarantee payment would be made.
+While some income was received in summer 2019, all business was cancelled from February 2020 due to restrictions in travel and the closure of the college during lockdown.
+It was mutually agreed between International House and the college that there would be no business in summer 2020 and no minimum guarantee payment would be made.
 This had a significant impact on the college income of approximately £150k.
 The college has maintained a good working relationship with International House to ensure business will resume as soon the international situation improves.
 Other language school options are being explored to ensure the upgraded residency is fully utilised.
-Corporate business has also been impacted by Covid-19, and all events were cancelled from March 2020 with a loss of approximately £50k.
+Corporate business has also been significantly affected by Covid-19, and all events were cancelled from March 2020 with a loss of approximately £50K.
 The college launched a new corporate website in July 2020 which highlights the facilities available for events, weddings and conferences.
-The closure of the college in March also affected the board and accommodation income from residential students, as many vacated the residency.
-The rental income from the Business Park was unaffected by Covid-19 and the college worked with the tenants where necessary to ensure payment.
+The closure of the college in March 2020 and the second lockdown in January 2021 also affected the board and accommodation income from residential students, as many vacated the residency.